- Cost Inflation Index (CII) for FY 2023-24 (AY 2024-25) - CII Table, Calculation & Examples

 Tax Treatment:

-Short-term capital gains (STCG) are subject to taxation at your income slab rate, akin to regular income.
+Short-term capital gains (STCG) are subject to taxation at your income slab rate, similar to regular income.
 This has the potential to push you into a higher tax bracket, significantly impacting your investment returns.

 Long-term capital gains (LTCG), on the other hand, enjoy more favorable tax rates, contingent on the type of asset.
+Long term capital gains are taxed at 10% over and above capital gains exceeding Rs.1 lakh.

 How to Calculate Short-Term Capital Gain